 Everything falls into place

-I was keen to carry-over our top box from SYSTEM-1 (shown below right) with a new front plate as dimension-ally It looked correct for a compact bookshelf speaker, and would reduce development costs and time.
+We were keen to carry-over our top box from SYSTEM-1 (shown below right) with a new front plate as dimension-ally It looked correct for a compact bookshelf speaker, and would reduce development costs and time.
 We also took the opportunity to radius the vertical edges to reduce edge diffraction.

 In case you’re thinking …. why didn’t you just use SYSTEM-1’s top box, there are a couple of good reasons: Firstly the mid-range drive units are £230 Inc Vat each (!) and only have 3mm of x-max.
 So whilst it makes a fantastic mid / high box, it would become a very expensive and volume limited full-range speaker.